yilinfang/JetMaple-Mono/README.md

 ## Features

-1. JetBrains Mono for regular text with Maple Mono for italics
+1. JetBrains Mono for regular text with Maple Mono for italics.
 2. Ligatures support.
 3. Chinese and Japanese support from Maple Mono.